Places to See in Henry County

 Hampton

-Located in the southwestern region of the county, Hampton is home to craft beers at Camp Brewing Company.
-Also in Hampton, the Atlanta Motor Speedway offers track tours, and motorsport enthusiasts can enjoy the NASCAR events and family-friendly car shows that take place at certain times of year.
+Located in the southwestern region of the county, Hampton is home to EchoPark Speedway.
+The speedway offers track tours, and motorsport enthusiasts can enjoy the NASCAR events and family-friendly car shows that take place at certain times of year.

 The Army Aviation Heritage Foundation & Flying Museum provides a historical glimpse into air travel from a military point of view, and families can book military-veteran-piloted helicopter rides by phone.
 From the museum, history buffs can take the seven-mile drive north to embark on a self-guided tour of Nash Farm Park – a 204-acre public park that was once the site of the largest cavalry raid in Georgia’s history.